 A document containing an extensive description of the code and its specifications has been handed over to us prior to the start of our audit.
 This document has been beneficial in assessing the different functions of the implementation.

-On the code level, we found two medium severity and two low severity bugs or flaws.
-A further check with multiple automated reviewing tools (MythX, Slither, Manticore, and different fuzzing tools) did not find any additional bugs besides some common false positives.
+Hence, on the code level, we found no bugs or flaws.
+A further check with multiple automated reviewing tools (MythX, Slither, Manticore, and different fuzzing tools) did not find any additional bugs besides a lot of common false positives.

 Part of our audits are also analyses of the protocol and its logic.
 A team of three auditors went through the implementation and documentation of the implemented protocol.